jdillon/gossip/README.md

 If you don't mind some additional byte-code weight, then you should probably look at [LOGBack][5].
 This is the recommended SLF4j provider when byte-code size is not an issue.

+If you think that [JUL][3] is the best logging system ever, please exit the universe as soon as possible.

 License
 -------